Signs Your Great Dane is Spoiled

 - Leaving food untouched for hours, expecting something better

-These behaviors might seem cute at first, but they can lead to serious nutritional deficiencies.
+These behaviors might seem cute initially, but they can lead to serious nutritional deficiencies.
 A Great Dane’s body requires specific nutrients in precise amounts to maintain their massive frame and support healthy growth.

 When your Great Dane becomes too selective with their food, they risk: